jsdelivr/jsdelivr/Privacy Policy - jsdelivr.net.md

 We do not support Do Not Track ("DNT").
 Do Not Track is a preference you can set in your web browser to inform websites that you do not want to be tracked.

-You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.

 ## Your Rights